-Among commodities is rice exported to Moluccas and China; pepper from Paciran was brought to Tuban and exported to China.
-The other commodities including salt, spices, pearls, turtle shells, gold, silver, sandal wood, sugar cane, bananas, coconuts, kapok, cotton, textiles, silks, sulfur, etc., were brought from other places and exported via Tuban.
-The activities of these harbor towns of Majapahit both in the regional and international trade are described by some episodes in the Javanese literatures such as Nagarakertagama, Pararaton, Kidung Harsawijaya, Kidung Ranggalawe, etc. Nagarakertagama as an important historical source depicts not only economic but also political and cultural situation and condition of Majapahit.
+Among commodities is rice exported to the Moluccas and China; pepper from Paciran was brought to Tuban and shipped to China.
+The other products including salt, spices, pearls, turtle shells, gold, silver, sandalwood, sugar cane, bananas, coconuts, kapok, cotton, textiles, silks, sulphur, etc., were brought from other places and exported via Tuban.
+Some episodes describe the activities of these harbour towns of Majapahit both in the regional and international trade in the Javanese literature such as Nagarakertagama, Pararaton, Kidung Harsawijaya, Kidung Ranggalawe, etc.

+Nagarakertagama as an essential historical source depicts not only economic but also political and cultural situation and condition of Majapahit.
 Many kingdoms acknowledged the political power of Majapahit as tributary kingdoms.
 Besides, Majapahit had relationships with several foreign countries, mainly for diplomatic, economic, commercial, and cultural affairs.

-Nagarakertagama also described a range of rebellions during the course of history of several Hindu-Buddhist kingdoms in East Java.
+Nagarakertagama also described a range of rebellions during the history of several Hindu-Buddhist kingdoms in East Java.
 Since Jayanegara succeeded by Kertarajasa the range of rebellions came up from Ranggalawe in Tuban, from Keta and Sadeng.
-With the effort of Gajah Mada, the rebellion of Ranggalawe in 1295 could be destroyed, and then Keta, Sadeng destroyed in 1331.
-However the golden age of Majapahit began to decline after Hayam Wuruk's death in 1389.

-Unfortunately he did not have a son by a principle queen (prameswari) but only a daughter; therefore she married her nearest relative, the king's nephew Wikramawardana.
+With the effort of Gajah Mada, the uprising of Ranggalawe in 1295 could destroy, and then Keta, Sadeng destroyed in 1331.
+However, the golden age of Majapahit began to decline after Hayam Wuruk's death in 1389.
+Unfortunately, he did not have a son by a principle queen (prameswari) but only a daughter; therefore she married her nearest relative, the king's nephew Wikramawardana.
 By a lesser wife (selir) Hayam Wuruk had a son, named Bhre Wirabhumi who felt to have right as the successor of his father.
-After the death of Hayam Wuruk, the trouble among the royal family of Majapahit was occurred.
+After the death of Hayam Wuruk, the trouble among the royal family of Majapahit occurred.

 Wikramawardhana reigned the kingdom within a short period (1389-1429).
 During his reign, the civil war broke out in 1401 which developed in consequence of Wirabhumi's refusal to recognize the authority of Majapahit.
-In 1406 Bhre Wirabhumi was killed, and his head brought to Majapahit in token of the restoration of unity of the kingdom.

-Nevertheless, all troubles which were happened among the royal family caused the weakness of Majapahit as the greatest Hindu kingdom in Indonesia.
-The kingdom could not control of her subject states which phase by phase separated them from the central kingdom of Majapahit.
+In 1406 Bhre Wirabhumi was killed, and his head brought to Majapahit in token of the restoration of the unity of the kingdom.
+Nevertheless, all troubles which took place among the royal family caused the weakness of Majapahit as the most important Hindu kingdom in Indonesia.
+The kingdom could not control her subject states which phase by phase separated them from the central kingdom of Majapahit.

-The death of Bhre Wirabhumi and the political situation and condition of Majapahit supposed to be a peaceful situation, but actually the trouble happened again among the royal family so that became a range of wars.
+The death of Bhre Wirabhumi and the political situation and condition of Majapahit supposed to be a peaceful situation, but the trouble happened again among the royal family, so that became a range of wars.
 Kertajaya had tried to prevent the situation of Majapahit to maintain the unity of the kingdom among others by giving Kadiri to Bhre Daha VIII and Kahuripan to Rajasawardhana.
 But the attempt of Kertajaya failed as he died in 1451 and the trouble came up again.

-Bhre Pamotan with his title Rajasawardhana tried to reign from 1451 to 1453, but failed since he died in 1453.
+Bhre Pamotan with his title Rajasawardhana tried to reign from 1451 to 1453 but failed since he died in 1453.
 Wars among the royal families were becoming more and more so that Bhre Wengker or Bhre Hyang Purwawisesa died in 1466 and two years later on in 1468.
-The political center of Majapahit with her capital city was invaded by Girindrawardhana Bhatara ring Dahanapura.
+Girindrawardhana Bhatara ring Dahanapura invaded the political centre of Majapahit with her capital city.